-When I did my schooling in nutrition I learned how seeds are power houses full of healthy fats for the body.
-If you are keen to add more seeds to your everyday diet try these seedy energy balls!
+When I did schooling in nutrition, I learned how seeds are powerhouses full of healthy fats for the body.
+If you are like me and want to add more seeds to your everyday diet, try these seedy energy balls or these pumpkin seed granola bars.

 Jump to:

-- Sunflower seeds come from the sunflower plant and are high in protein, fiber, calcium, iron, and magnesium.
+- Sunflower seeds are high in protein, fiber, calcium, iron, and magnesium.

-- Flax seeds, are little brown seeds.
-They are the richest source of omega 3 linolenic acid, which is the type of essential fatty acid that is most deficient in the North American diet.
-For this recipe you need ground flax seed, you make make it yourself by grinding them in a blender or coffee maker into a powder, or you can buy them ground.
-Once the seeds are ground they can go bad fast, to prevent this store the ground seeds in the freezer.
+- Flax seeds are the richest source of omega-3 linolenic acid, which is the type of essential fatty acid that is most deficient in the North American diet.
+For this recipe, you need ground flaxseed.
+You can grind them yourself by using a blender or coffee maker into a powder, or you can buy them ground.
+Once the seeds are ground, they can go bad fast; to prevent this, store the ground seeds in the fridge or freezer.

-- Sesame seeds are little white seeds that are high in protein, fiber, calcium, iron, and magnesium.
+- Sesame seeds are high in protein, fiber, calcium, iron, and magnesium.

 - Hemp hearts are green and white flecks that come from the hemp plant.
-When you think about hemp hearts think about protein!
+When you think about hemp hearts, think about protein!
 They have a very high protein content at 9.4 grams per 3 tablespoons.
+This is one of my favorite nutrient-dense ingredients - make these hemp heart protein muffins next!

-- Sea salt, creates a burst of flavor in these crackers.
-I like to use this celtic sea salt as it is high in good minerals.
+- Sea salt enhances the flavor of these crackers.
+I like to use this Celtic sea salt as it is a good source of minerals.

 - Everything bagel.
-Mix together about 1 teaspoon of each: dried minced garlic and dried minced onion, paprika, poppy seeds, black sesame seed.
+Mix together about 1 teaspoon of each: dried minced garlic and dried minced onion, paprika, poppy seeds, and black sesame seeds.
 Sprinkle on top of crackers before baking.

 - Use dried garlic powder & dried oregano for a more Italian flavor, or sprinkle Italian seasoning on top before baking!